Kaushik Basu: Career

-Kaushik Basu is a columnist for BBC News Online, the Hindustan Times, Business Standard and is the author of several books on economics and a play, Crossings at Benaras Junction, which was published in The Little Magazine (vol. 6, 2005).
-He is the editor of the Oxford Companion to Economics in India, published by Oxford University Press (February 2007), which is a compendium on the Indian economy.
+Basu is a columnist for BBC News Online, the Hindustan Times, Business Standard and is the author of several books on economics and a play, Crossings at Benaras Junction, which was published in The Little Magazine (vol. 6, 2005).
+He is the editor of the Oxford Companion to Economics in India, published by Oxford University Press (February 2007), a compendium on the Indian economy.

 On 5 September 2012, he was appointed Chief Economist at the World Bank.

-Kaushik Basu was the president of the Human Development and capabilities association founded by Amartya Sen which promotes high quality research in areas of human development and capability.
-He is the Editor of Social Choice and Welfare, Associate Editor of Japanese Economic Review, and is on the Board of Editors of the World Bank Economic Review.
-He has been elected to take over as president of the International Economic Association in June 2017, and to serve a three-year term thereafter.
+Basu was the president of the Human Development and capabilities association founded by Amartya Sen. He is the Editor of Social Choice and Welfare, Associate Editor of Japanese Economic Review, and is on the Board of Editors of the World Bank Economic Review.
+He was elected to take over as president of the International Economic Association in June 2017, for a three-year term.

-Kaushik Basu is the motivation behind Arthapedia, an online portal that provide explanations to the concepts used in Indian public policy to assist its understanding among citizens.
+Basu is the motivation behind Arthapedia, an online portal that provide explanations to the concepts used in Indian public policy to assist its understanding among citizens.
 He created Dui-doku, a competitive two-player version of Sudoku.

 While working at the World Bank, Basu also taught courses on game theory at the George Washington University in Washington, D.C.
 He writes monthly columns for Project Syndicate.

 He has been the on the Social Sciences jury for the Infosys Prize from 2011, serving as Jury Chair from 2012.

-Basu currently teaches at Cornell University, where he has a joint appointment as an economics professor in the Department of Economics and the SC Johnson College of Business.
+Basu teaches at Cornell University, where he has a joint appointment as an economics professor in the Department of Economics and the SC Johnson College of Business.